radhika3558/elevator-story/README.md

 Our methodology is described in at the bottom of the [article]. (link)

-We analyzed publicly available [MTA elevator availability data](https://metrics.mta.info/?subway/elevatorescalatoravailability) and Liftnet data (received via FOIA).
+Our analysis consists of two parts.
+We analyzed publicly available [MTA elevator availability data](https://metrics.mta.info/?subway/elevatorescalatoravailability) ([Part I](## Part 1: Regression modeling for elevator outages)) and Liftnet data received via FOIA ([Part II](#part-2-t-test-for-elevator-downtime)).

-Data that we collected and analyzed is in the data folders inside each of the folders for Part I and Part II.
+Data that we collected and analyzed is in the `data` folders inside each of the folders

-Jupyter notebooks used for data preprocessing and analysis are available in the notebook of each folder.
+Jupyter notebooks used for data preprocessing and analysis are available in the `notebook` of each folder.
 Descriptions for each notebook are outlined in the Notebooks section below.

 ## Part 1: Regression modeling for elevator outages